Resocio/resoc-social-image-beautifier-for-woocommerce/readme.txt

 3. Visit the plugin settings to add your branding to the product images for social networks.

 == Changelog ==

+= 0.0.2 =

+* Plugin was tested up to WordPress 5.0-beta5

 = 0.0.1 =